John Carpenter's unrealized projects: Dead Space

 In 2013, Carpenter expressed interest in making a Dead Space film, due to his desire for a horror franchise movie that might surpass Resident Evil.
 Justin Marks would write the script, but adapting the game storyline and the characters did not make production easy.
 EA had plans to adapt the Dead Space video games into a potential film franchise.
 In 2023, Carpenter remarked that a film was in development, albeit with a different director than him.

+Untitled horror film

+In 2014, while chatting to Fangoria, Carpenter said that he had explored directing for independent production companies and that he and two screenwriters had recently taken a film project to Blumhouse Productions.
+They turned it down and Carpenter said, "I guess I won't be working with them."
+While this unspecified pitch was rejected, Carpenter would go on to develop a highly successful partnership with Jason Blum, executive producing and scoring the Halloween reboot trilogy.
+At the 2019 Cannes Film Festival, Carpenter stated that he wanted to "make a little horror film."
+Detailing specifically what he had in mind, Carpenter said, "It would be a project that I like that's budgeted correctly.
+Nowadays they make these young directors do movie for $2 million when the movie is written for $10 million.
+So you have to squeeze it all in there and I don't want to do that any more."

 Nightside TV series

 On July 6, 2017, Carpenter announced that he was developing Simon R. Green's novel Nightside into a television series for Universal Cable Productions.

 Tales for a Halloween Night TV series

 On July 6, 2017, Carpenter announced that he was adapting his graphic novel Tales for a Halloween Night into a television series for the Syfy channel.
 On March 15, 2019, Sandy King announced that Tales for a Halloween Night has been scrapped.
 In August 2019, development on the series was revived by Paramount Television.